arcs-njit-edu/docs/docs/Services/training.md

 # HPC Education and Training

-NJIt HPC provides practical training in high-performance computing for students and researchers at various levels of expertise.
+NJIT HPC provides practical training in high-performance computing for students and researchers at various levels of expertise.
 HPC training for research professionals aims to enhance their capabilities in utilizing high-performance computing, data-intensive computing, and data analytics within their respective research fields.

 ## Training Programs

-By incorporating HPC resources into your course, you provide students with the opportunity to engage in hands-on, real-world applications of computational concepts.
  The HPC environment enhances the learning experience and prepares students for challenges in data-driven and computationally intensive fields.
 For specific requests or to schedule an HPC introduction session, please contact the [HPC Facilitator](contact.md).

 <div class="grid cards" markdown>